teyasio/galvins-unitbars/Readme.txt

    Hide in Vehicle      Hide the bar if a vehicle.
    Hide in Pet Battle   Hide the bar if in a pet battle.
    Hide not Active      Hide the bar when it's not active.
-   Hide no Combat       Don't hide the bar when not in combat.
+   Hide no Combat       Hide the bar when not in combat.

 * Text Type
-All health and Power bars have a text type.
+All health and Power bars and the Demonic bar have a text type.
 This lets you control how the health or power values are to be displayed.
 If you do not like the default layout, you can enter your own.
 Click the custom control box and an input box will appear.
 In this box you can enter any layout you want.

 The easist way to create a custom layout is to turn off custom, pick a default layout from the pull down menus.
 Then click custom.
 This will let you edit the default layout generated.